Guías y buenas prácticas

 2. Structure data consistently and follow field-specific standards (e.g., BIDS for neuroimaging).

-3. Include clear and complete documentation, explaining both how the data were collected and how they should be interpreted.
+3. Include clear, complete documentation explaining how the data were collected and how they should be interpreted.

 4. Provide detailed metadata describing the study context.

-6. Maintain version control for datasets, particularly when substantial modifications are made.
+6. Maintain version control for datasets, particularly when major changes are made.

 In summary, researchers should define a clear data structure, use open formats, and choose an appropriate repository.
-During data collection and analysis, each step should be documented and widely accepted community standards should be used.
-Finally, when publishing datasets, it is essential to include detailed metadata, persistent identifiers, and an open license.
-By following these principles, data will not only be better organized and accessible, but will also increase their impact and reproducibility within the scientific community.
+During data collection and analysis, each step should be documented, and widely accepted standards should be followed.
+When publishing datasets, it is essential to include detailed metadata, persistent identifiers, and an open license.
+Following these principles improves the organization, accessibility, impact, and reproducibility of research data.

 To conclude, we emphasize the central motto underlying the FAIR principles: “As open as possible, as closed as necessary.”